-The Company has adopted the Model Code as a code for its own relevant Directors to conduct securities transactions.
-The Company has made specified enquiry with all the Directors, and each of them has confirmed that during the year ended 31 December 2020, they have always complied with the required standards contained in the Model Code.
+The Company has adopted the Model Code as its code for Directors to conduct securities transactions.
+The Company has made specified enquiry with all the Directors, who have confirmed that, they have complied with the required standards set out in the Model Code during the year ended 31 December 2021.